AlexisDougherty13/ZEBRA---Similarity-Detector/README.md

 6. Choose an option in the menu that matches the language used within the files for better results.
 If none of the options match, choose the "None Listed" option.

 # Understanding Results
-// Image of results
+// Image of results \n
-There are three colors for results: green, yellow, and red.
+There are three colors for results: green, yellow, and red. \n
 Green: Low to no similarity.
 This coloring is used to signify any submissions that are under 10% above the average similarity.
-Any similarities are most likely due to assignment requirments.
+Any similarities are most likely due to assignment requirments. \n
 Yellow: Slightly higher than normal similarity.
-This coloring is used to signify any submissions that are between green and red standards.
+This coloring is used to signify any submissions that are between green and red standards. \n
 Red: High similarity.
 This coloring is used to signify any submissions that are over 30% above the average similarity.
 These submissions may have identical code.

 # Additional Notes